lcls-psana/psocake/scripts/README.md

 conda install --channel lcls-rhel7 psana-conda --force conda install pymongo mongodb

-3) If the MongoDB server is not running*, then run startMongoServer.sh in one of the terminals.
-Keep track of the database's host address, it will be used as an argument when running the client. (-server)
+3) If the MongoDB server is not running*, then run startMongoServer.py in one of the terminals.

 4) In a second terminal, run "python master.py".
 Keep track of the master's host address, it will be used as an argument when running the client. (-host)

-5) Finally, in a third terminal, run "python runClients.py" with the arguments -host [master host address] -server [MongoDB server host address] Use -h to read all possible arguments
+5) Finally, in a third terminal, run "python runClients.py" with the arguments -host [master host address]
+Use -h to read all possible arguments

 6) When you are ready, you may open more terminals to run more "Workers"